carolinedunn/Handwashing_Timer_LED/README.md

 # Step 1 - Hardware Assembly
 1. If you are using a Raspberry Pi Zero W, solder all GPIO header pins.

-2. Solder or attach as shown in the diagram the PIR motion sensor.
+2. Attach PIR Motion sensor to the Raspberry Pi GPIO pins as shown in the diagram the PIR motion sensor.
+VCC to GPIO pin 2.
+GND to GPIO pin 6, and OUT to GPIO pin 11.

 ![WiringDiagram](https://github.com/carolinedunn/Handwashing_Timer_LED/blob/master/photos/Handwashing-Motion-LED-RPi-Wiring.jpg)

-3. Solder or attach LED and resistor to the breadboard.
+3. Attach LED and resistor to the breadboard.
 Attach positive (longer pin) of the LED to the resistor, then use the jumper wire to connect to GPIO pin 14 / Physical pin number 8.
 Attach Gnd to Gnd on GPIO.
 I am using physical pin number 14.

 # Step 2 - Install Software
 1. Install VLC for Python ```sudo pip install python-vlc```